 **We encourage all pet owners to consider having pets spayed/neutered so you can qualify for the lower altered rate**

 Choose your city

 Licenses are valid from time of purchase from one to two years.
-PLEASE NOTE THIS EXCEPTION: If your rabies expires so does your license.
-The Inland Valley Humane Society assists dog owners with getting a reduced fee rabies vaccine for their furry companion by holding vaccination clinics on the shelter premises.
-During the summer months, clinics are held off-site at various locations throughout the community.
+PLEASE NOTE THIS EXCEPTION: If your rabies expires, so does your license.
+The Inland Valley Humane Society & S.P.C.A. assists dog owners with getting a reduced fee rabies vaccine for their furry companion by holding vaccination clinics on the shelter premises.
 See the calendar for more detailed clinic information.

 In the state of California, every dog that is over the age of 4 months must be vaccinated against rabies and have a current license.

 Many dog owners purchase I.D. tags for their animals and believe this is the only form of identification needed.
 While an I.D. tag is optional, it is required by city and state mandates that each dog (and cat in some cities) be issued and wear a valid license.
 The difference between an I.D. tag and a license is that and I.D. tag simply has the name of the animal, a contact phone number for the owner, and possibly the address.
 A license has the number of the local humane society where the dog is registered, and a numbered code.
 If someone finds your dog, they call the humane society and report the number.
 The humane society can look up the information in the computer and determine all important contact information for the owner including address, phone number and whether the dog has a current rabies vaccination.
 A license also proves your pet has been vaccinated for rabies and the ID does not.